 - Gender Discrimination

 - FMLA Retaliation

-With offices in Red Bank, NJ and Marlton, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their protections under the FMLA.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their protections under the FMLA.
 If you have been the target of discrimination because of your pregnancy or medical conditions, your employer may be responsible to compensate you for economic damages and your pain and suffering.